DayDreamersLab/A1-Project-Custom-API/AI_IMPLEMENTATION_NOTES.md

 - preferred categories
 - frequent links

+When routing is uncertain, the prototype lets the user select one or several suggested routes.
+One fixed `+0.5` route-evidence budget is divided across the selected routes, and the selected count is recorded as a corrected `single` or `multiple` request scope. `None of these match` is retained as review/training evidence but does not alter route or topic preference scores.
+Each clarification result can update personalization only once.

 Expert rules should act as explicit workflow instructions:

 - "When I ask for runway wind data, show wind shear first."